-That is why you do not always start with the first digit alone.
-If the divisor is larger than that digit, include the next digit and try again.
+The core idea is decomposition: instead of demanding the whole quotient at once, you repeatedly ask how many times the divisor fits into the current part of the dividend.
+That is why you do not always start with the first digit alone — if the divisor is larger than that digit, you fold in the next digit and try again.

-1. Look at the leftmost part of the dividend that the divisor can actually fit into.
+1. Choose the first workable digits.
+Start from the left and take the smallest leading portion of the dividend the divisor can actually fit into.

 2. Write the quotient digit above that part of the dividend.